 Unintentional example: in The Backyardigans episode "Chichen-Itza Pizza", the slogan of the titular pizzeria is "We deliver".

-Stan: Stan-vac!
-It sucks more than anything. (door slams) I gotta work on that.
+Stan: Stan-Vac!
+It sucks more than anything. (door slams) Gotta work on that.

 French canadian Francois Perusse's radio skits Les Deux Minutes du Peuple frequently feature those.
 Notable example includes community radio CDKC (loosely translates from french to "broken CD") that uses a different one with every station ID and the man calling various businesses over the phone, each one answering with their slogan.

 "CDKC, one antenna, one listener.
 And sometimes just one antenna."

 Slogan of 105.9, the classic rock radio station in Chicago: "Of all the radio stations in Chicago... we're one of them."